-It is up to the organisation to decide whether or not a volunteer position requires vetting.
-This should be assessed while the organisation is in the process of developing the role description for each individual volunteer position.
+Each organisation will need to determine whether or not a volunteer position requires vetting.
+This should be assessed while the organisation is in the process of developing the role description for each individual volunteer opportunity.
 Whether the volunteer is being vetted or not it is important to conduct reference checks as these provide vital character reference information that is not available in a Garda vetting check.
-We will supply you with in-depth information on the process.

 Will An Garda Siochana vet our volunteers?

 The Garda Central Vetting Unit already provides a volunteer vetting service for most large community and voluntary organisations throughout the country via an ‘Authorised Signatory’ within that organisation.
 However, the Central Vetting Unit does not currently have the resources to provide this service to smaller organisations.

 If your organisation is based in Dublin city and does not have access to an Authorised Signatory and you require Garda Vetting, Dublin City Volunteer Centre can process the vetting paperwork for your volunteers.
 This paperwork is then forwarded to the Garda Central Vetting Unit.
 If you are not based in our area, one of our fellow Volunteer Centres can provide the service for you.
 To find your local Volunteer Centre please go to www.volunteer.ie.

 How long does it take to be vetted?

 The time it takes for vetting forms to be processed by the Garda Vetting Unit can vary.
 Currently the approximate wait time is 2 to 4 weeks.

 For details on the process please contact us by email or by calling the Volunteer Centre on 01 473 7482.

 In general to avail of this service: